A quote from the 1933 Bronco about a cadet, George O. Speer 1933 JC, who was killed in a Polo Game, is appropriate at this ceremony.

 Force, Taylor Allen 2005 HS ~ 08-Mar-2016 was born in Houston on June 21, 1987, (Father’s Day), to Stuart and Robbi Force, and lived in Houston with his sister, Kristen, and parents until moving to Ruidoso, NM at the age of six.
 The family then moved to Lubbock in 1998.
 Taylor attended Smith Elementary and Irons JHS.
 Taylor began his scouting experience with Troop 505, attaining the rank of Eagle Scout.
 He attended New Mexico Military Institute, graduating from its high school program in 2006.
 He was president of the National Honor Society, and ran track and cross-country.
 Taylor received a nomination to the United States Military Academy at West Point from Congressman Randy Neugebauer, was accepted, and graduated and was commissioned a 2nd Lieutenant in the U.S. Army in May 2009.
 While at West Point, Taylor raced on the ski team, a life-long passion that began in Ruidoso.
 As a Field Artillery Officer, Taylor completed one combat tour in Iraq and one in Afghanistan.
 He completed his active duty commitment and applied to MBA programs.
 He was accepted at Vanderbilt University and began his studies in August of 2015.
 Taylor leaves behind his parents, Stuart and Robbi Force of Kiawah Island, SC; and his sister, Kristen Ann Force of New York City.
 Taylor also leaves behind his grandmother, Johnnie Sue Dayton (TuTu), of Lubbock, Texas, Uncle Kirk and Aunt Cynthia Gentry of Lubbock, Aunt LaDanna Gentry, also of Lubbock, Uncle Mike and Aunt Jackie Miller, of Charleston, SC, Aunt Nancy Southwick of Charleston; cousins, Chase Gentry, Maile Gentry, David Southwick, Jamie Southwick, John Bray and his wife, Jennifer, and Ashley Bohlman and her husband, Joe.
 Taylor was preceded in death by his grandfather, Robert Gentry of Lubbock, and grandparents, Stuart and Ann Force of Kiawah Island.
 Many special memories, good thoughts, and prayers from friends, classmates, and strangers are shared on social media sites.

-Rivera, Heather Andrea (Zahn) 2005 JC ~ 13-Jun-2013 Age 28 of El Paso, TX passed away June 13, 2013.
+Rivera, Heather Andrea (Zahn) 2003 HS-2005 JC ~ 13-Jun-2013 Age 28 of El Paso, TX passed away June 13, 2013.
 Heather was born in Torrejon, Spain on March 1, 1985 to Donna and Reinhold Zahn.
 Heather graduated with honors from New Mexico Military Institute, Roswell, NM in 2003.
 Heather married her high school sweetheart, Edgar Rivera, on December 28, 2004.
 Heather was an entrepreneur, owner of the online business “Fluff of Enchantment” where she sold handmade cloth diapers and other FLUFFY stuff for your little ones.
 She was active in the community of natural parenting and touched the lives of many women seeking a natural birth process.
 She was active in the International Order of the Rainbow for girls and Job’s Daughters in her early teenage years.
-Heather is survived by her husband, Edgar their four children, Ethan Roswell (5), Harmony December (4), Haven Sahara (2) and Hazel Aspen (2 weeks) Mother and step-father, Donna and Eric Smith, of Albuquerque, NM Father, Reinhold Zahn, of Albuquerque, NM Sister and brother-in-law, Amanda and Matt Zahn, and soon to be born nephew Riley Davin of Rio Rancho, NM Grandfather, William T. Beckett VIII, of Alamogordo, NM Grandmother, Magdelena Zahn, of Los Lunas, NM Great-Grandmother, Catherine Elizabeth Beckett, and Aunt Virginia Beckett of Deming, NM Brother-and Sister-in-law, Jorge Sr. and Juana Rivera nephew, Jorge Jr. nieces, Roxana and Milagro, of Houston, TX Sister-in-law, Ana Campos, of Houston, TX and Brother-in-law, Julio Campos, of El Salvador.
+Heather is survived by her husband, Edgar their four children, Ethan Roswell (5), Harmony December (4), Haven Sahara (2) and Hazel Aspen (2 weeks) Mother and step-father, Donna and Eric Smith, of Albuquerque, NM Father, Reinhold Zahn, of Albuquerque, NM Sister and brother-in-law, Amanda and Matt Zahn, and soon to be born nephew Riley Davin of Rio Rancho, NM Grandfather, William T. Beckett, VIII, of Alamogordo, NM, Grandmother, Magdelena Zahn, of Los Lunas, NM, great-Grandmother, Catherine Elizabeth Beckett, and Aunt Virginia Beckett of Deming, NM, brother-and sister-in-law, Jorge, Sr., and Juana Rivera nephew, Jorge, Jr., nieces, Roxana and Milagro, of Houston, TX, Sister-in-law, Ana Campos, of Houston, TX, and Brother-in-law, Julio Campos, of El Salvador.
 Heather is also survived by many extended family members and friends.

-Spingler, Joshua Theodore 2005 JC ~ 28-Dec-2006 ge 21, died Thursday, Dec.
+Spingler, Joshua Theodore 2004 JCP-2005 JC ~ 28-Dec-2006 age 21, died Thursday, Dec.
 28, 2006, at his home.
 He was born Jan.
 22, 1985, in New Brunswick, N.J., to Kevin C. and Theresa (Seifert) Spingler.
 Mr. Spingler was a second-year cadet at West Point Military Academy, where he was in the top 20 percent of his class.
 He was a 2003 graduate of First Baptist Academy, Dallas, Texas, and a 2005 graduate of Mexico Military Institute, Roswell, N.M., graduating third in his class.
 He was a member of the Grappling Club at West Point and was a paratrooper and advanced open scuba diver.
-Surviving are his parents, of LaPorte; one sister, Maggie, a student at Elon University, Elon, .C; and his grandparents, Al and Jean Seifert of Sun City Center, Fla.
+Surviving are his parents, of LaPorte; one sister, Maggie, a student at Elon University, Elon, NC; and his grandparents, Al and Jean Seifert of Sun City Center, FL.
 His grandparents, Charles and Margaret Spingler preceded him in death.